szorfein/dotfiles/README.md

 | --- |
 | ![miami screenshot](https://github.com/szorfein/unix-portfolio/raw/master/miami/terms.png "Miami") |

+There are many themes under the folder `themes` but not all are compatible with `Awesome` yet.

 ### Other screenshots
-More screenshots are available at [unix-portfolio](https://github.com/szorfein/unix-portfolio).
+More screenshots are available at [unix-portfolio](https://github.com/szorfein/unix-portfolio) or [Gallery](https://github.com/szorfein/dotfiles/wiki/Gallery).

 #### Support
 Any support will be greatly appreciated, star the repo, a coffee, donation, thanks you !